 This isn’t a bad thing per se; I’ve been in huge gold vaults in Singapore where larger investors got a locked cage for the gold, while smaller investors had their loot sitting in a box on a shelf.
 The fact that getting to the vault required several security clearances, biometrics checks, and other precautions seemed plenty safe to me.

 However, what troubles me most about some of these offshore gold depository options is the jurisdictions they operate in.
 Some of these gold vaults operate in Canada and the United Kingdom – not exactly cutting-edge, free-market jurisdictions known for fighting tooth and nail for wealthy investors.

-Do I trust the UK, a soft totalitarian country, to keep my gold safe if Uncle Sam decides to call in private bullion investments, or if their own government pulls a similar stunt?
-I’m not suggesting you never see your gold again, but I am suggesting that the UK and Canada aren’t much better than The Land of the Free at protecting wealth.
+Do I trust the UK – a soft totalitarian country – to keep my gold safe if Uncle Sam decides to call in private bullion investments, or if its own government pulls a similar stunt?
+I’m not suggesting you would never see your gold again, but I am suggesting that the UK and Canada aren’t much better than The Land of the Free at protecting wealth.

 With governments tracking your every move, do you really want your every buy and sell recorded for anyone to see?

 I suspect that these depositories will be the first to be subjected to more and more regulation and more reporting requirements.

 The Alternative: Private Vaults for Offshore Bullion Storage